 Beyond performance of the responsibilities assigned by each Volunteer Associate’s supervisor, associates are provided opportunities to observe Deputy Attorneys General appearing before the Law Division, Appellate Division, and occasionally the New Jersey Supreme Court.
 They will also be able to attend CLE training programs offered by the Attorney General’s Advocacy Institute.

 Volunteer Associate applicants should rank their interest in three specific bureaus within the Division, and any geographic preference.
-The bureaus are Appellate, Financial and Computer Crimes, Gangs and Organized Crime, Insurance Fraud, Prosecutors Supervision and Training, and Specialized Crimes.
-DCJ has primary offices in three New Jersey locales in Camden, Mercer and Morris Counties.
+The bureaus are Appellate; The Law Enforcement Training Academy; Financial and Computer Crimes; The Director’s Complex; Gangs and Organized Crime; Insurance Fraud; Prosecutors Supervision and Training; and Specialized Crimes.
+DCJ has primary offices in Mercer, Monmouth, and Morris Counties.
 Effort will be made to accommodate an accepted applicant’s interests in both bureau and office location, but no particular assignment is guaranteed.
+DCJ’s southern office in Camden County is temporarily closed for applicants.